therekrab/spell/readme.md

 nature of how we type.

-This allows the algorithm to quickly find possible matches and display them early - for most schearios.
+This allows the algorithm to quickly find possible matches and display them early - for most scenarios.
 If you type `azebra` instead of `zebra`, the algorithm will take noticeably more time.
 But I don't think that's as likely, so it's worth it.